dkhamsing/fastmdb/README.md

 ## fastmdb

-Swift iOS app to browse and search movies, tv, actors, credits :mag:
+- Swift iOS app to browse and search movies, tv, actors, credits :mag:
+- See at a glance movies and tv shows rated by color (green is good..) :zap:
+- Includes related news :newspaper:

 <img src=Images/0.png>